Fan (machine): Fan motor drive methods

 Standalone fans are usually powered by an electric motor, often attached directly to the motor's output, with no gears or belts.
 The motor is either hidden in the fan's center hub or extends behind it.
 For big industrial fans, three-phase asynchronous motors are commonly used, may be placed near the fan, and drive it through a belt and pulleys.
 Smaller fans are often powered by shaded pole AC motors, or brushed or brushless DC motors.
 AC-powered fans usually use mains voltage, while DC-powered fans typically use low voltage, typically 24V, 12V, or 5 V.

-In machines with a rotating part, the fan is often connected to it rather than being powered separately.
+The fan is often connected to machines with a rotating part rather than being powered separately.
 This is commonly seen in motor vehicles with internal combustion engines, large cooling systems, locomotives, and winnowing machines, where the fan is connected to the drive shaft or through a belt and pulleys.
 Another common configuration is a dual-shaft motor, where one end of the shaft drives a mechanism, while the other has a fan mounted on it to cool the motor itself.
 Window air conditioners commonly use a dual-shaft fan to operate separate fans for the interior and exterior parts of the device.

-Where electrical power or rotating parts are not readily available, fans may be driven by other methods.
-High-pressure gases such as steam can be used to drive a small turbine, and high-pressure liquids can be used to drive a pelton wheel, either which can provide the rotational drive for a fan.
+Where electrical power or rotating parts are not readily available, other methods may drive fans.
+High-pressure gases such as steam can drive a small turbine, and high-pressure liquids can drive a pelton wheel, either of which can provide the rotational drive for a fan.

-Large, slow-moving energy sources such as a flowing river can also power a fan using a water wheel and a series of step-down gears or pulleys to increase the rotational speed to that which is required for efficient fan operation.
+Large, slow-moving energy sources, such as a flowing river, can also power a fan using a water wheel and a series of step-down gears or pulleys to increase the rotational speed to that required for efficient fan operation.

 Solar power

 Electric fans used for ventilation may be powered by solar panels instead of mains current.
 This is an attractive option because once the capital costs of the solar panel have been covered, the resulting electricity is free.
-Also, electricity is always available when the sun is shining and the fan needs to run.

-During the absence of electric power solar powered fan is operate the air flowing and maintain environmental condition.
+If ventilation needs are greatest during sunny weather, a solar-powered fan can be suitable.

 A typical example uses a detached 10-watt, 12 × 12 in solar panel and is supplied with appropriate brackets, cables, and connectors.
 It can be used to ventilate up to 1250 sqft of area and can move air at up to 800 cuft/min.
 Because of the wide availability of 12 V brushless DC electric motors and the convenience of wiring such a low voltage, such fans usually operate on 12 volts.

-The detached solar panel is typically installed in the spot which gets most of the sunlight and then connected to the fan mounted as far as 25 ft away.
-Other permanently-mounted and small portable fans include an integrated (non-detachable) solar panel.
+The detached solar panel is typically installed in the spot that gets most of the sunlight and then connected to the fan mounted as far as 25 ft away.
+Other permanently mounted and small portable fans include an integrated (non-detachable) solar panel.